ProxiBlue/reCaptcha/README.md

 Core magento onepage checkout for reCaptcha in Checkout.
 There is no plans to extend this extension to ise 3rd party checkouts.
 Feel free to extend if you know how.
-PR welconed.
+PRs welcomed.

 Installing
 ==========